Canine Cognitive Dysfunction (CCD)

 - Don't Stop Training Your Dog: Your dog with dementia may not be able to learn new tricks, but don't let that stop you from challenging your dog cognitively.
 As the saying goes, "Use it or lose it!"
 If you play simple games with your dog (e.g. hide and ask him to find his favorite toy or treats), you are helping him use and "exercise" his brain.
 Who knows - it may help slow down the progression of dementia.

 Preventing Canine Cognitive Dysfunction

-Take these steps now to minimize inflammation and prevent CCD:
+Take these steps now to minimize inflammation and prevent doggie dementia:

 - Begin giving your dog choline and other anti-aging supplements as suggested in the previous section.

-- Begin giving your dog anti-inflammatory supplements (flaxseed oil,
+- Begin giving your dog anti-inflammatory supplements (fish oil such as salmon oil,

 - Switch to a natural diet if you have not already done so.